JonathanCoe/bitmessage-pow-tester/README.md

 BitmessagePOWTester
 ===================

-An Android app for testing the performance of Bitmessage's proof of work calculations.
+An app for testing the performance of Android devices with Bitmessage's proof of work calculations.

 This is a modified version of the "POWTester" app written by Sebastian Schmidt, and is released with his permission.